 The Financial statements summary (IR 10) is a short form of the financial statements of a business.
 Use an IR 10 and speed up processing of the return.
 We don't need a set of financial accounts if you use the IR 10.
 You still need to complete a set of financial accounts and keep them in case we ask for them later.
-For help with filling out the IR 10, please see our IR 10 guide, that is available from our website at www.ird.govt.nz
+For help with filling out the IR 10, please see our IR 10 guide.